BREADLuVER/Did-I-Dodge-a-Bullet/scripts/README.md

 ## ⚠️ Important Notes

 1. **Backup First**: These scripts will delete existing data.
 Backup your database first!
-2. **Service Account**: Ensure your Firebase service account has write permissions
+2. **Service Account**: Ensure your Firebase service account has write permissions and is properly configured
 3. **Rate Limits**: Firebase has rate limits.
 Large datasets may take time to process
 4. **Kaggle API**: If using Kaggle dataset, you may need to authenticate with Kaggle